N F C Cachemaille-Day

 Herbert Joseph Cribb (1892-1967) – he never used his first name and was universally known as Joe – was born in Hammersmith.
-In 1906 he became E Gill’s first apprentice and moved with him after 1910 to Ditchling, where he helped to establish the Guild of St Joseph and St Dominic in 1921 (see under Gill).
+In 1906 he became E Gill’s first apprentice and moved with him to Ditchling Common, where he helped to establish the Guild of St Joseph and St Dominic in 1920 (see under Gill).
 In 1922 Cribb’s bother Laurence (‘Laurie’) joined the guild, but left with Gill two years later when the latter moved to Wales After this, Cribb took charge of all stonework at Ditchling for the rest of his life, calling himself a carver and letter cutter, and his later work is stylistically close to Gill’s; much of it is to be found in Roman Catholic churches.
 He undertook commissions from the Imperial War Graves Commission (of which Gill’s brother M Gill was a member) and was an artistic adviser to the Diocese of Chichester.

 Fittings: Brighton and Hove, – Ascension, Patcham, communion table; – Good Shepherd, inscription; – St John Carlton Hill, carving; Buxted, – St Margaret, inscriptions and desk; Eridge Green, font; Findon Valley, font (attr); Fishersgate, font; Haywards Heath, – St Richard, font (attr); Saltdean, font (attr); Worthing, – St John, West Worthing, font and lectern